Improve Your Repair Event Cycle Times

-Service Process Best Practices (MRAA Members only)
+Service Process Best Practices

 In service, like other areas of your business, process mapping reduces errors, creates consistency, provides for a better customer (and employee) experience, and drives business success.
 Use the best practices on this page to refine your service processes.

-Case Study: Inland Boat Co.’s Service Communications (MRAA Members only)
+Case Study: Inland Boat Co.’s Service Communications

 In a pandemic-fueled world where boats are ordered sight unseen and parts are hard to come by, keeping customers in the know on the status of their boat became an overwhelming proposition.
 That is, unless you developed a best practice approach like that found at Inland Boat Co., of Raleigh, N.C.
 The leadership team at Inland devised one of the best communication platforms, complete with regular updates and sincere transparency, and their customer response has been nothing short of amazing.
 Here’s how they did it.

 When the Repair Event Cycle Times topic first surfaced, the team at Strong’s Marine sprang to action quickly.
 The first order of business: Sit down as a team to identify all of the obstacles that get in the way of getting customers back onto the water more quickly.
 This blog and corresponding document highlights the takeaways from that meeting, offering great insight into the challenges dealers face, and some ideas for solving some of the issues.
 There are even some tips our manufacturer partners can consider.
 Guest content provided by Jeff Strong, President of Strong’s Marine.

 RECT Thought Starters For Your Team (MRAA Members only)